-- Swollen tonsils, although this symptom may also be caused by a viral infection.
+- Swollen tonsils.
+But this symptom may also be caused by a viral infection.

 - A red rash that feels like sandpaper.
-This may indicate scarlet fever.
+This may be a sign of scarlet fever.

-- Difficulty sleeping because your throat is blocked by swollen tonsils or adenoids.
+- Trouble sleeping because your throat is blocked by swollen tonsils or adenoids.

-Call a doctor if the following symptoms develop 1 to 2 weeks or longer after a strep throat infection.
-These symptoms may indicate rheumatic fever.
+Call a doctor if the following symptoms develop 2 to 3 weeks or longer after a strep throat infection.
+These symptoms may be a sign of rheumatic fever.